Is-it-Veeru/Advanced_Bank_Transaction_System-Python/README.md

 Features and Functionality:

-  a.
   User Authentication:
       Users can log in using their account number, name, and PIN.
       Invalid login attempts are handled, and appropriate error messages are displayed.
-  b.
   Account Creation:
       Users can create new accounts by providing their name, opening credit, and PIN.
       Account numbers are automatically generated, and each account has a unique text file to store its information.
-  c.
   Deposit and Withdrawal:
       Account holders can deposit and withdraw money from their accounts.
       Transactions are recorded in a transaction history file.
-  d.
   Check Balance:
       Users can check their account balance, and the current balance is displayed on the GUI.
-  e.
   Transaction History:
       Account holders can view their transaction history, including dates, credits, debits, and balances.
-  f.
   Logging Out:
       Users can log out of their accounts securely.
-  g.
   Error Handling:
       The system provides robust error handling to ensure data integrity and user-friendly error messages.